 If you have sold or otherwise transferred all your Ordinary Shares of no par value each ('Ordinary Shares') in Cora Gold Limited ('Cora' or 'the Company') or will have sold or transferred all of your Ordinary Shares prior to the annual general meeting of the Company to be held at 12.00 p.m.
-(United Kingdom time) on 28 June 2023 please forward this document, together with the accompanying Form of Proxy, as soon as possible to the purchaser or transferee or to the stockbroker, bank or other agent through whom the sale or transfer was effected for transmission to the purchaser or transferee.
+(United Kingdom time) on 25 June 2025 please forward this document, together with the accompanying Form of Proxy, as soon as possible to the purchaser or transferee or to the stockbroker, bank or other agent through whom the sale or transfer was effected for transmission to the purchaser or transferee.
 If you have sold or otherwise transferred only some of your Ordinary Shares you should retain this document and consult with the stockbroker, bank or other agent through whom the sale or transfer was effected.
-NOTICE of the 2023 Annual General Meeting (the 'AGM') of Cora Gold Limited to be held at 12.00 p.m.
-(United Kingdom time) on 28 June 2023 is set out below.